dvberkel/alan-church/README.md

 # Alan Church
-Character for a GURPS campaign.
+Character for a GURPS campaign by Paul.
 It will be a mage named Alan Church.

 Story
 -----